A categorification of acyclic principal coefficient cluster algebras: Calabi--Yau properties for frozen Jacobian algebras

-We now prove the necessary exactness for the complex $\res{A}\tens_A\simp{v}$.
-To do this, we break into two cases depending on whether $v$ is mutable or frozen, and use heavily the explicit set $R$ of defining relations for $A$ given above in \eqref{relations}.
+Now let $(Q,W)$ be a quiver with potential, and let $A=A_{Q,W}=\frjac{\lift{Q}}{\lift{F}}{\lift{W}}$.
+The following series of results will establish exactness of the complex \eqref{eq:proj-res-simples} for $A$ for each vertex $i\in\lift{Q}_0$, using heavily the explicit set $R$ of defining relations for $A$ given in \eqref{eq:relations}.